Autumn1998/GisSPA/README.md

 #### Install

+0.  install git lfs to get the test_Data
 1.  install hdf5 1.8 (https://portal.hdfgroup.org/display/support/HDF5+1.8.21), the source is attached at ./hdf5
 2. Fill the "LIB_HDF5" and "INCLUDE_HDF5" (row 4 & 5) in Makefile with your install path to set hdf5 available.
 3.  complie with Makefile.